Insider Trading Policy

 Part II of this policy applies to the Pitney Bowes Inc. Board of Directors and to certain employees who have been notified of their designation as a Restricted Person.
 The policy statements and prohibitions set forth in Section I of this policy apply to all Restricted Persons.
 The provisions of Section II will govern to the extent that any requirement set forth in Part II conflicts with or is more restrictive than the requirements set forth in Part I.

-A. Pre-clearance of Transactions in Pitney Bowes Stock
+A. Pre-clearance of Transaction in Pitney Bowes Stock

 All Restricted Persons and Related Parties (as defined below) must pre-clear any planned transactions (including gifts) in Company securities, as described below: